Altermagnet-Superconductor Heterostructure: a Scalable Platform for Braiding of Majorana Modes

 {\it Fractional Statistics.---} We now look to utilize these tunable MZMs for the purpose of implementing a braid, beginning with the simplest example of two MZMs on a square platform.
 Further, we utilize the \emph{time-dependent Pfaffian method}\,\cite{mascot2023}, in order to simulate the braid in a full many-body context.
-This is very similar to models considered previously\,\cite{yan2018,ikegaya2021}, however, with the key exception that each of the MZMs may be manipulated to pairwise lie on any adjacent corner of the lattice structure, which, as previously discussed, we do by setting $0<\theta_{\rm{AM}}<0.5\pi$.
+This is very similar to models considered previously\,\cite{yan2018,ikegaya2021}, however, with the key exception that each of the MZMs may be manipulated to pairwise lie on any adjacent corner.